 Suppliers in many countries can quote you prices in Pounds Sterling or US dollars but "pad" them for their own conversion costs and risks.
 Banks in many countries (e.g. China and India) charge them exchange fees that are a lot higher than what you can get in the UK - paying in local currency may end up cheaper and often faster!

 Download foreign payments GUIDE for small businesses

 Paying foreign invoices can be a costly process if done poorly.
-Large businesses manage their international cashflows proactively, and not doing it can put your small business at a disadvantage.

 Although managing foreign payables may not sound like your key priority, the reality is that it should be!
 In this guide, we share:

 1. Usual misconceptions, mistakes and challenges with foreign payables.

 2. Why managing foreign currencies is important for your business.

 3. How technology can help you avoid risk, and save you money and time.